+class .

+Brushes and oil will be avail-

+able for purchase.

 Bring your own sewing machine.
 This is an opportunity to learn to clean your machine and learn how to do minor adjustments.
 The purpose of the class is to learn how to care for your sewing machine.
+Only those who bring a machine can attend class.

+Space is limited!
+'Call 606-886-0709 today for reserva-

+tions.

+21 South River Street.

+Auxier, Kentucky 41602

+The Auxier Center a program

+of Hand in Hand Ministries

+OutPatient Drug Treatment Program and Education

-Only those who bring a machine can attend Space is limited!
-Call 606-886-0709 today for reserva- 21 South River Street, Auxier, Kentucky 41602 The Auxier Center a program of Hand in Hand Ministries OutPatient Drug Treatment Program and Education Narconon warns parents that abuse of addictive pharmaceutical drugs with youth is on the rise with deadly consequences.
-Learn the signs of drug abuse.
+OutPatient Drug Treatment, Program and Education Narconon warns parents that abuse of addictive pharmaceutical drugs with youth is on the rise with deadly consequences, Learn the signs of drug abuse.
 Call Narconon for a free brochure on the signs of addiction for all drugs.
+877-379-0208. tion 0208.

+www.drugsno.com

+Duff Kindergarten Registration Kindergarten registration will be every Wednesday, from 9:00-12:00 at James A. Duff Elementary, Call the school at 358-9420 or 358-9878 for the required items necessary for kindergarten registration.

+Higher education,

+begins here

+The Kentucky Adult

+Education Learning for Life

+program offers GED, Adult

+Learning, Tutoring and

+Preparation classes.
+Education program offers Learning, Tutoring Tutoring Preparation oniege Preparation classes.
+These classes are managed by Big Sandy Community & Technical College, All classes are free to anyone 16 years old or older.

+or older.

-877-379www.drugsno.com Duff Kindergarten Registration Kindergarten registration will be every Wednesday, from 9:00-12:00 at James A. Duff Elementary.
-Call the school at 358-9420 or 358-9878 for the required items necessary for kindergarten registration.
-Higher education begins here Kentucky Adult Education Learning for Life program offers GED, Adult Learning, Tutoring College Preparation classes.
-These classes are managed by Big Sandy Community & Technical College.
-All classes are free to anyone 16 years old Along with GED preparation, we offer adult learning, tutoring and college preparation for people who have high school diplomas or GED equivalent who want to continue their education.
-The (GED) classes are offered at various locations throughout Floyd County five days a week, from 8 a.m.-4:30 p.m.
+Along with GED preparation, we offer adult learning, tutoring and college preparation for people who have high school diplomas or GED equivalent who want to continue their education.
+The (GED) classes we offered a perfusion for this property of the continuous continuous perfusions of the continuous perfusions and the continuous perfusions of the continuous perfusions of the continuous perfusions and the continuous perfusions of the continuous perfusions are continuous perfusions and the continuous perfusions are continuous per are offered at various locations throughout Floyd County five days a week, from 8 a.m.-4:30 p.m.
 Evening classes are also available from 5-8 p.m. at some locations.
-There are no registration fees; all classes and materials are free.
-For more information about the times and locations of these classes, call 606-886-7397, between 8 a.m. and 4:30 p.m., Monday through Friday.
-Information about home study for your GED is also available.
+There are no registration fees: all classes and materials are free.

+For more information about the times and locations of these classes, call 606-880, 7397, between 8 a.m. and 4:30 p.m..
+Monday through Friday, Information about home study for your GED is also available.
 Please call today, our instructors are waiting to assist you!

+Reunion/Memorial

+Reunion/Memorial

+Old House Hollow, 'Bristle

+Buck', East McDowell, to be

+held in 2010.
+For information

+Send a post card to 47 Frasure

+Creek Road, McDowell, KY

+46-Ph.
+1997.

-Reunion/Memorial to be held in 2010 Old House Hollow, "Bristle Buck", East McDowell, to be held in 2010.
-For information.
-Send a post card to 47 Frasure Creek Road, McDowell, KY 41647, or e-mail: patricia 466@hotmail.com; also Post Card, P.O.
-Box 431, McDowell, KY Auxier Community Center Free GED classes, Monday, Tuesday and Wednesday, from 10 a.m.-12.
-Autistic Children Support Group plans monthly meet- Support group for Guardians of Autistic Children will meet the first Thursday of every month at the Haven of Rest, 1601 Airport Road, Inez.
+e-mail: patricia 466@hot-mail.com; also Post Card, P.O.
+Box 431.
+McDowell.
+KY 41647.

+Auxler Community Center Free GED classes, Monday, Tuesday and Wednesday, from 10 a.m.-12.

+Autistic Children Support Group plans monthly meet-ing Support group for Guardians of Autistic Children will meet the first Thursday of every month at the Haven of Rest, 1601 Airport Road, Incz.
 Call 606-298-0520 for information.

-Free Bible Lessons Write to: Bible Way Outreach Ministry, P.O.
-Box 3371, Kingsport, TN 37664.
-Lessons completely free of charge to all interested.
+Free Bible Lessons

+Write to: Bible Way Outreach

+Ministry, P.O.
+Box 3371,

+Kingsport, TN 37664, Lessons

+completely free of charge to

+all interested.

 Have an 'Out of this World' birthday party!
 The East Kentucky Science Center is now offering a fun and distinctive party venue for kids of all ages.
 The Birthday Party package includes rental of a classroom and admission to exhibits and planetarium programs.
+Must be booked two weeks in advance: limit 40 programs.
 Must be booked two weeks in advance; limit 40 guests.
 Call 889-8260 for more information.

 Need Help With

-Home Repairs?